 I discovered that the Ghost Max from Brooks is noticeably narrower compared to other trainers I've tested.
 For runners with wide feet, I recommend choosing the wide or extra wide option.

-Brooks Ghost Max sole units
+Brooks Ghost Max Sole Units

 The Ghost Max ride is sure to captivate Ghost enthusiasts and even those runners who aren't particularly fond of the standard Ghost.
 It boasts a remarkable sense of equilibrium, being sufficiently cushioned for leisurely runs yet firm enough for uptempo runnings.